ecki/seeburger-vfs2/README.md

 --------

 Can be build with Java 7 - Java 11, requires Maven 3.2.x.
+(Testing framework fails with Java 17 for the moment).

-By default Java 8 compatibility is used.
+By default Java 8 target compatibility is used.
 To specify a specific version, use:

     JAVA_HOME=/opt/jdk11
     mvn -B -e -C -V -Prelease-profile -Dmaven.compiler.source=11 -Dmaven.compiler.target=11 clean install